Entrust Identity as a Service Administration API

 Resource Rules

 Resource rules define what authenticators are allowed to authenticate to an application.
 The resource rules APIs provide management of resource rules and authentication flows using the administration API.
 An authentication flow will define a list of possible authentication paths that a user can take when accessing an application.
 For instance, the User Login flow allows access to an application after providing a user identifier (User ID) and a combination of first and/or second factor authenticators (e.g., OTP, FIDO, TOKEN).
-The IDP Login flow allows access to an application after authenticating using an external OIDC identity provider.
+The IDP Login flow allows access to an application after authenticating using an external identity provider.
 The Passkey Login flow allows access to an application using a Passkey/FIDO token.

 Identity Providers

-Identity providers define external OpenID Connect (OIDC) identity providers that can be used for user authentication and user verification purposes.
+Identity providers define external OpenID Connect (OIDC) or SAML identity providers that can be used for user authentication and user verification purposes.
 The identity providers APIs provide management of identity providers using the administration API.

 Directories